Find broken links on web sites

 - Dependent of server bandwidth

-- Can't be free, due to costs for hosting
+- Cannot always be free, due to costs for hosting

 - Passwords must be uploaded to server